Hellibop/PedagogyRobot/DocumentationForNextGroup.md

 ### Audio files
 The audio files for the web and app respectively are located in [audio](./AIDA-Development-main/AIDA-Development/web/src/audio) and [raw](./AIDA-Development-main/AIDA-Development/android/app/src/main/res/raw).
 The implemented code for the audio files is located in [ActionDefinitions.tsx](./AIDA-Development-main/AIDA-Development/web/src/dataclasses/ActionDefinitions.tsx) for web and [PopupData.kt](./AIDA-Development-main/AIDA-Development/android/app/src/main/java/com/example/aida/ui/popups/PopupData.kt) for the app.

+## Drag & Drop Web

+### Basics
+We’ve pulled the `<DndContext>` up from [`SequenceBar.tsx`](./AIDA-Development-main/AIDA-Development/web/src/components/SequenceBar.tsx) into [`App.tsx`](./AIDA-Development-main/AIDA-Development/web/src/App.tsx) so all drag logic lives in one place.
+That central handle now knows whether you’re dragging a block out of a footer grid or just shuffling things inside the sequence.
+Each button in the movement and special grids is wrapped in `useDraggable`, and the drag data includes a `source` field (`{ source: 'grid' }`) so the code can tell a grid drag from an in‑sequence reorder.
+When it’s a grid drag, the app appends the new block and then shifts it into the right spot; when it’s a reorder, it just swaps positions.

+### Loop Handling
+Loop actions actually create two blocks — a start and an end.
+Before, dropping a loop left the start hanging out at the end of the list.
+The current logic appends both pieces and then moves them together into the drop position so they stay adjacent, eliminating stray loop starts.

+### Current State
+It’s functional, but the drag experience still isn’t totally seamless.
+When you drag an item from a grid into the sequence, you’re always in “outside” drag mode until you let go.
+A future improvement would be to have the drag switch modes as soon as you enter the sequence area, making in‑sequence placement feel smoother and more intuitive.